siowboon/Getting-and-Cleaning-Data-Course-Project/README.md

 This function generates the output tiny data set (tiny_data.txt) in the working directory.

 ## codebook.md
-This is the code Book describing each variable and its values in the tidy data set.
+This is the Code Book describing each variable and its values in the tidy data set.